- Search The Registry

 On this date, in 1904, Eddie South was born.
 He was a Black jazz violinist.

 In 1931, South returned to Chicago, where his regular band included bassist Milt Hinton.
-In 1937, while in Paris he recorded with Django Reinhardt and Stephane Grappelli.
+In 1937, while in Paris, he recorded with Django Reinhardt and Stephane Grappelli.
 South never had a major breakthrough commercially in his American career.
-Classically trained, fluent in several styles including swing, gypsy, and Latin, he favored a warm, lyrical sound that was popular in Europe where racial discrimination did not hinder his style.
+Classically trained and fluent in several styles, including swing, gypsy, and Latin, he favored a warm, lyrical sound that was popular in Europe, where racial discrimination did not hinder his style.

 He did work on radio and television but spent most of his life in relative obscurity, playing in New York, Los Angeles, and Chicago.
 In later years he recorded for Chess and Mercury and also made a final set released by Trip.
 South's other early recordings (covering 1927-41) have been reissued on a pair of Classics CDs.
 One of the top violinists of the pre-bop era South was a brilliant technician who, were it not for the universal racism of the time, would probably have been a top classical violinist.

 Eddie South died on April 25, 1962, in Chicago.